CemraJC/smart-autocurtains/README.md

 on the front.
 Then, press a button.
 If the camera shows a flash, then the remote is functional.

+Some remotes are more reliable than others.
+Hold the remote a least 2 feet (0.5 meters) away from the IR receiver and press each button quickly.

 To record which buttons do what, follow these steps:

 1. Observe that a red LED is lit up on the device (first run only)
 1. Press the button on the remote that you want to correspond to "open"
+1. Keep pressing this button (it needs four consecutive signals).
+If the LED flashes Red/Blue (Purple) then the remote sent a partial signal and you need to start again.
+Make sure that each press is quick.
 1. Observe that the system flashes a blue LED exactly once
-1. Choose and press the "close" button on the remote
+1. Choose and press the "close" button on the remote (4 times again)
 1. Observe that the system flashes a blue LED exactly twice
-1. Choose and press the "cancel" button
+1. Choose and press the "cancel" button (same deal as with the others)
 1. Observe that the system flashes a blue LED exactly three times
 1. Choose and press the "auto-dawn" button (to enable/disable closing the curtains when it gets bright in the morning)
 1. Observe that the system flashes a blue LED exactly four times
 1. Choose and press the "auto-temp" button (to enable/disable force-opening the curtains when the temperature exceeds 28 degrees C)
 1. Observe that the system flashes a blue LED exactly five times and the curtains proceed to the home position

-Note that it will take about 5 minutes for the settings to be saved into the permanent memory, so don't power down the system at least until then.
+Note that it will take about 30 seconds for the settings to be saved into the permanent memory, so don't power down the system at least until then.

 **Important:** on first run, be prepared to quickly power down the system in